-During the six-seat training contract system, rookies can expect a “mix of formal and informal (trainee organised) training”.
+During the six-seat training contract system, rookies can expect training which combines “observation and also lots of actual participation”.
 Insiders say they enjoy the autonomy in shaping their own training because it “allows us to choose topics which we think will be most useful”.
 We are told “the style of training differs across departments” but “each supervisor is keen for you to learn and help you develop throughout the seat”.

 This bond is especially seen where trainee and junior associates go out for lunch and drinks together.
 Although reports do suggest that attendance at pre-planned social gatherings could be higher and more effort could go into planning ad-hoc events.

 Trainees also praise the “open door policy”, particularly important considering Orrick’s non-open plan City office.
 Insiders say they enjoy “the privacy and comfort of your own office (shared with one or two people)”.
 Plus we hear the view from the ninth floor of the firm’s “modern” and “very smart” London office is unparalleled.
 A downside is the lack of an in-house canteen; an upside is the “great location”, meaning employees can benefit from the plentiful restaurants close to St Paul’s Cathedral.